-Once logged in, go to the Admin Dashboard and "+ create" button at the left top side of the page, then select event.
+Within your organization, click on Events and select the Create Event button at the top of the page.
 As a reminder, only officers and advisors have access to do this.

 What if I need to change or cancel an event request?